The Editorial Team of the IGE

-Without the Editorial Team, IGE would not exist.
-We put a great amount of focus on our editorial team.
-The team helps us from mere proofreading to helping guide the direction and new initiatives of the Institute, If you wish to join IGE, please check out our Join us page and we would be happy to work with you
+IGE would not exist without an editorial team.
+We put a great deal of focus on our editorial team.
+The team has helped us go from mere proofreading to helping guide the Institute's direction and new initiatives.
+If you wish to join IGE, please check out our Join us page, because we would be happy to work with you!

 Hailing from Brussels, Valentin holds degrees in Sociology, History, International Relations and European Studies, after studying in Belgium, Spain and Russia.
 An EEAS alumnus, he also worked as an academic assistant at the College of Europe.
 He now works as a Belgian civil servant.
 His interests include issues of democratisation, minority rights, civil society, EU-Eastern Partnership relations and Central Asia.

 Diego is a Law graduate student in Barcelona, originally from Peru, currently pursuing a Master's of Laws and a Postgraduate Diploma on EU Environmental Law.
 He considers himself greatly involved in researching and seeking, from a legal perspective, solutions to the issues currently affecting the international community.
 His primary research areas are, namely, International and European law (including International Human Rights Law), as well as International Relations.
 He believes there is no possible way to encourage everyone to contribute actively to solve an issue if no knowledge on what is currently taking place is available, a reason why he considers the role of sharing and discussing opposite viewpoints enriching to participate in change.